 That’s not what this story is about, either.

-On one occasion, I asked my mother if I could have a candy bar.
-Just one.
-To my surprise she said, "Yes."
+On one occasion, I asked my mother if I could have a candy bar—just one.
+To my surprise, she said, "Yes."
 She then waited for me to pick one from the long row of candies.
 Because this was such a rare event, I put a lot of thought into it.
 She eventually became concerned and said, “Now, Jeffrey, you need to decide.”

 I had narrowed my choices to about three by the time she returned for me.
-Then I had to make my final decision.
+Then, I had to make my final decision.
 I don’t remember what it was, except that it was chocolaty.

 In those days, the cashiers entered prices for each item by hand into their cash registers.
 They did this at an impressive speed and without looking at their machines.
-Their right hands went clickity-click while their left hands moved the items down the moving belt.
+Their right hands went clickily-click while their left hands moved the items down the moving belt.
 Another employee put the products into bags.

 But there was only one candy bar.
-I placed it on the moving belt and the nice man moved it along.
+I placed it on the moving belt, and the nice man moved it along.

 Once outside, I asked my mother for the treat.
-We found it and I stuck it in my shirt pocket.
+We found it, and I stuck it in my shirt pocket.
 I didn't want it right away because I wanted to relish the moment.
 I hopped along in proximity to Mother between parked and moving cars.

-When I got into the back seat I reached for my shirt pocket, but the candy bar wasn’t there.
+When I got into the back seat, I reached for my shirt pocket, but the candy bar wasn’t there.
 I looked down and all around me.
 Mother hadn’t yet started the car.
 “Mother!”
 I exclaimed.
 “It's gone.”

 She helped me look through the back seat.
 We went through all the grocery bags.
 It was nowhere.
 Mother allowed me to retrace my steps to the store while she waited in the car.